maxim-saplin/flutter_python_starter/README.md

 # How To

 It is assumed that there're 2 folders that contain Flutter and Python projects.
+2 scripts are provided to:
+1. Generate gRPC stubs and Dart/Pyhton scaffolding from .proto file and copy them to Flutter project (`prepare-sources.sh`)
+2. Bundle Python code and dependencies as assets to Flutter project (`bundle-python.sh`)

+On mac/Linux, make them runnable: `chmod -x prepare-sources.sh & chmod -x bundle-python.sh prepare-sources.sh `

 There're 4 steps:
 1. Preparing sources via `prepare-sources.sh` script